 Where do you get it?

 Like I said, it’s free, first of all, and additionally it’s available for pretty much every OS and platform out there including Windows, Mac OSX, Mac iOS (that includes iPhones, iPads, and iPod Touches), Android, Linux, and FreeBSD.
 Go here to their website to get it.
-Also, I would highly recommend that when you do, before you use it, you go and watch this short series of videos on how to use Anki that were made by its creator.

 How do you use it?